 A few years ago (too many for my liking) I graduated from Oberlin College, which I adored.
 While I was there I met some of the most creative, driven, engaged (and engaging) human people I've ever known.
 I grew up in a family that believed in justice and activism, and that we had a responsibility to try to make the world a better place, and at Oberlin, I found a like-minded community.
 Most importantly, though, that is where I met my ridiculously talented and awesome wife.
 She's a pretty humble person, but since she may never read this, I can brag on her a little bit and just mention that, some years ago, she won a NY Dance & Performance "Bessie" Award for outstanding creative achievement in modern dance.
 She is, as the that award might suggest, a dancer.
 And a pretty damn good one.
-She's also an historical marine ecologist, which is just such an annoying cliche move for a dancer...
+She's also an historical marine ecologist, which, I know, is just such an annoying cliche move for a dancer...

-About my own work: To whatever extent people know me, it's probably from Billions, the show on Showtime where I play 'Dollar' Bill Stearn.
-And maybe as Pastor Tim on FX's The Americans.
-Although few people really recognize me from that show, because I was always wearing this ridiculous wig.
-I mean, it's truly ridiculous.
-It's at least as well known as my actual character.
-And it's been the source of much suspicion.
-After it's first appearance on the show, the main topic of conversation online was the correlation between my annoying hair and my face's "punchability" (which, then, totally became my favorite word).
-By the end, people seemed to pretty much make their peace with The Wig, and it really became a huge part of the Pastor Groovyhair identity Kind of a spirit animal.
+About my own work: If you know me, it's probably by way of the Showtime series Billions, in which I play 'Dollar' Bill Stearn.
+Or maybe as Pastor Tim on FX's The Americans.
+Although few people really recognize me from the latter, because they had me in this ridiculous wig.
+I mean, truly ridiculous.
+It's at least as well known as my actual character, and it's been the source of much suspicion...
+After it's first appearance on the show, the main topic of conversation online was the correlation between my annoying hair and my face's "punchability" (which totally became my favorite word).
+By the end, people seemed to pretty much make their peace with The Wig, and it really became a huge part of Pastor Groovyhair’s identity.
+A kind of spirit animal.
 Sort of like Dollar Bill's buzzcut on Billions...
 Pastor Tim, and his hair, are sort of free flowing.
-Bill's head is a blunt instrument.
-Just like him.
+Bill's head, and he, are sort of blunt instruments.